svgeesus/EuroMPE/Design notes.md

 See [Voltage ref](voltage-ref.md) precise 5.000 0V ref, stable over time and temperature better than 100ppm (500 μV).

+## DAC driving

+Use one SPI channel for the pitch DACs and a second channel for the performance DACs.
+There is a third SPI channel, but it is inconvenient because it uses the inner Teensy pads not the outer pins.

 ## Pitch DAC